Back to Components

 Shorthand running syntax:

-For those that don't want to type out migrations:myNewMigration every time they run a migration from the CLI, especially if you define your migrations elsewhere like ops/db/migrations:myNewMigration, you can configure a prefix:
+For those that don't want to type out migrations:myNewMigration every time they run a migration from the CLI or dashboard, especially if you define your migrations elsewhere like ops/db/migrations:myNewMigration, you can configure a prefix:

 export const migrations = new Migrations(components.migrations, {